From Vision to Velocity: What I Learned at AFI’s 2025 Vision Council

 The megatrends reshaping life in our communities

-Hauson Le, Strategic Foresight Manager, SGR, opened the day with a look at the megatrends reshaping life in our communities.
-He didn’t waste time dressing it up.
+Clay Pearson, Interim Director for AFI and Hauson Le, Strategic Foresight Manager, Alliance for Innovation, opened the day with a look at the megatrends reshaping life in our communities.
+Hauson’ didn’t waste time dressing it up.
 The world is accelerating, expectations are rising, and the public sector can’t afford to ‘wait and see’ anymore.

-‘Facts are uncertain, values in dispute, stakes high, and decisions are urgent.’ – Hauson Le, SGR
+‘Facts are uncertain, values in dispute, stakes high, and decisions are urgent.’ – Hauson Le, AFI

 The next step is to refocus our efforts on resident-defined cornerstone indicators – connection, belonging, and future confidence – and act on them.
 He closed by arguing that we can’t go back to normal.
 We need to use technology to deepen trust, listen before automating, and invite residents to co-create what comes next.